sunnyrainS2/Exercise/paper.md

 ####2.
 Phishing Kits
+ Phishing Kit is a collection of tools assembled to make it easier for people with little technical skill to launch a phishing exploit.
 Ready-to-use phishing kits containing items such as pre-generated HTML pages and emails provide a lower barrier to entry into the marketplace for criminals.

 ####3.
 Technical Deceit
 - **Basic URL Obfuscation** : URL obfuscation misleads the victims into thinking that a web site is a trusted site.
 These following methods tend to be technically simple yet highly effective, and are still used to some extent in phishing emails today.